Diego Felípez de Guzmán, 1st Marquis of Leganés: Biography

 On 24 September 1635, Leganés was named Captain General and Governor of the Duchy of Milan, and was soon involved in the Franco-Spanish War (1635) and the Piedmontese Civil War against France, Parma, Mantua and Savoy.
 He besieged Odoardo Farnese, Duke of Parma and Piacenza and, with pressure from Pope Urban VIII, forced him to sign a peace treaty in 1637.
 Leganés also prevented the French from taking the Valtellina and won some victories against Savoy.

 In 1638 Leganés conquered Breme and Vercelli, and the following year launched a great offensive against Piedmont.
 He conquered a large number of cities, but suffered a great defeat near Casale and failed at the Siege of Turin (1640).

 Called back to Spain, in November 1641 Leganés was given the command of the army of Catalonia to push back the French and Catalan troops in the Catalan Revolt.
 After some initial successes in defending Tarragona, Leganés suffered a defeat in the Battle of Lerida (1642), which made him fall from grace.

-In 1645 Leganés was rehabilitated and made nominal Viceroy of Catalonia where he defended successfully the city of Lérida in 1646.
+In 1645 Leganés was rehabilitated and made nominal Viceroy of Catalonia where he defended successfully the retaken city of Lérida in 1646.
 He remained viceroy until 1648.

-He was appointed President of the Council of Italy in June 1653, holding the post until his death.

-He died in Madrid on 16 February 1655.
+He was appointed President of the Council of Italy in June 1653, holding the post until his death in Madrid on 16 February 1655.